Pain is a Progressive Disorder

 FACTORS AFFECTING HEALING

-Generally, by the time people are seen at one of our Caring Medical offices, they have seen 10 prior health care clinicians and often none of them have considered any of the potential causes as to why they don’t heal.
+Generally, by the time people are seen at our Caring Medical office, they have seen 10 prior health care clinicians and often none of them have considered any of the potential causes as to why they don’t heal.

 By definition, pain means something is weak or injured, assuming a musculoskeletal cause for the pain.
 Most people can tell the date and time when their pain started.
-“I was in a car accident on…I fell down the stairs on…I was playing a lot of golf when…” Most people with pain know what started the pain— they just want to find out how to end it!
+“I was in a car accident…I fell down the stairs…I was playing a lot of golf when…” Most people with pain know what started the pain— they just want to find out how to end it!

 TOP TEN REASONS WHY YOU DON’T HEAL

 - Nutrition: Deficiencies and eating the wrong food.

 - Hormone deficiency or imbalance.

 - God’s will for your life and 7 deadly stresses.